A computer can be awakened or turned on by a network message thanks to the Wake-on-LAN (WoL) Ethernet or token ring networking standard.

 When a Mac computer is shut off, it cannot be awakened.
 However, WoL functionality is supported by modern Mac hardware when the computer is in a sleep state.

-The OS X System Preferences Energy Saver panel’s Options tab is where the feature is controlled.
+Preferences Energy Saver panel’s Options tab is where the feature is controlled.
 Wake-on-LAN is activated by checking the box labeled Wake for network connectivity.

 There are shareware and freeware Mac OS X applications available, as well as Apple’s Apple Remote Desktop client management system, which can be used to transmit Wake-on-LAN packets.